 Suitable for actively managed funds

 Passive investment vehicles such as ETFs and index funds have grown in popularity during the past years.
-Frontier markets are less suitable as targets for passive vehicles.
-Transaction costs are typically higher; they tend to lack a functioning futures market; indices rarely fully reflect the structurally most attractive investment opportunities, and finally, because frontier market companies tend to have less analyst coverage, substantial opportunities for outperformance are created through active management.
-This is also frequently reflected in the poor relative return of passive vehicles targeting frontier markets.
+Frontier markets are less suitable for passive vehicles.
+Transaction costs are typically higher; they tend to lack a functioning futures market; indices rarely fully reflect the structurally most attractive investment opportunities.
+This is also frequently reflected in the poor relative return of passive vehicles investing in frontier markets and why there are substantial opportunities for outperformance created through active management.

 Our investment selection is made in accordance with traditional fundamental analysis.
 Our funds are actively managed.